Simarjit1303/streamlit/README.md

-# streamlit
+# Streamlit

-a simple streamlit app!
+A Simple streamlit app!